Day 1 – Lisbon

 Ready for dinner?
 The Time Out Market offers a great selection of food and drinks that will be prepared inside the market.

-Just before sunset, walk out the market towards the pier for the last sunset of your Lisbon city trip.
+Just before sunset, walk out of the market towards the pier for the last sunset of your Lisbon city trip.
 People are enjoying their drinks and having fun together at the riverside.

 How much does Lisbon cost?